sanyassyed/sf_eviction/README.md

 * `password <paste_the_personal_access_token_here>` -> you need to create this on the website of github and save the token securely for future use

 ## Instructions to clone the project repo on a VM and enable pushing and pulling to and from repo respectively
-TODO: Step 2 (Edit this part to only reflect cloning the repo via http)

 ### Connect remote VM to remote git repo via SSH
 ```bash
    # generate a ssh key pair